 Forge made its way to the United States and Forge America began by rolling out local and contextual training hubs to various cities such as Dallas, Knoxville, Austin, and others.
-The aim was to inspire and equip every member of the body of Christ to participate in the extraordinary mission of God right where they live, work, and play.
-As a servant to local churches and as a partner to universities, seminaries, and mission organizations, Forge plays a role in re-imagining and re-shaping the Church to engage the communities, neighborhoods, apartments, campuses, workspaces, and third places we inhabit.
-As a result, those we rub shoulders with would encounter the love of God and experience more generosity, more inclusivity, reconciliation and justice, peace, love, hospitality, celebration, and beauty - - all things that point to the good news of God’s Kingdom.
+The goal was to inspire and equip every member of the body of Christ to participate in the extraordinary mission of God right where they live, work, and play.
+As a servant to local churches and as a partner to universities, seminaries, and mission organizations, Forge has always played a role in re-imagining and re-shaping the Church to engage the communities, neighborhoods, apartments, campuses, workspaces, and third places we inhabit.
+Our tools involve more generosity, more inclusivity, reconciliation and justice, peace, love, hospitality, celebration, and beauty - - all things that point to the good news of God’s Kingdom.

 Place matters, staying matters - God is already at work in the everyday spaces of our lives.
 The places we live and the people we live alongside are important.
 In fact, these are the places and people God has sent us to.
 It is here that Forge America wants to come alongside everyday individuals to inspire and equip them to join God in His redemptive mission.
 We do not want to extract people from their context rather we want to come to them.